AdobeDocs/experience-platform.en/help/source-connectors/troubleshooting-guide.md

 ## 5XX error messages

 500-level errors indicate that an error or unresolvable request occurred on the server side.
 To resolve your issue, try resending your API request again after a few minutes have passed.
-If you are still receiving a 5XX error r

 ## Additional common API errors